roman-xo/roman-dns-stack/docs/Network.md

 - SSH Access for secure management.
 - Security Technologies Port security, DAI, and DHCP Snooping.
 - Syslog Logging for events and port changes.
-- QoS Ready for traffic prioritization (useful for future media server/VoIP).
+- QoS Ready for traffic prioritization (useful for future media server).
 - VLAN Segmentation for isolating Work, Study, Leisure, and Media traffic.
 - SNMP for monitoring the network.